How do you navigate office politics efficiently?

 7 Ways To Dominate Office Politics

 When prompted, most people would say that they hate office politics.
 They would describe it as a waste of everyone’s time.
-There’s merit to this argument for sure, but this perspective is also likely to be holding you back.
+There’s merit to this argument, but this perspective will also likely hold you back.

-I would instead suggest thinking about your workplace contextually: Politics is just what happens when people with different agendas use power and influence to get their way.
+I would suggest considering your workplace contextually: Politics happens when people with different agendas use power and influence to get their way.

 Your workplace is no exception.